Akshavya2509/koinx-assignment/README.md

 ```
 <package_manager> install
 ```
-- The env file is already included in the repository along with the env variables API_KEY, DB_URL, PORT and ADDRESS.
+- The env file is already included in the repository along with the env variables ```API_KEY, DB_URL, PORT and ADDRESS```.
 The MongoDB instance has been deployed on Atlas.
-Incase you wish to use mongodb locally you can use the url 'mongodb://localhost:27017/' instead of the one mentioned in the .env.
+Incase you wish to use mongodb locally you can use the url ```'mongodb://localhost:27017/'``` instead of the one mentioned in the .env.

 - To run the application use the command
 ```